-The Impact & Insight Toolkit is a digital platform to help NPOs evaluate the impact of their work on the people who experience it, funded by the Arts Council and provided by Counting What Counts.
+The Impact & Insight Toolkit is a digital platform to help NPOs evaluate the impact of their work on the people who experience it, funded by Arts Council England and provided by Counting What Counts.
 The toolkit enables organisations to collect feedback on events from audiences and peers, and compare this feedback with their original objectives for the work.
 Organisations use the toolkit primarily for evaluating and developing their creative practice and programming.
 The Arts Council requires Band 2 and 3 NPOs to use the Impact & Insight Toolkit to evaluate at least four events per year.

 Audience Finder and the Impact & Insight Toolkit are different systems designed for different purposes.
-Audience Finder is a rolling programme in which NPOs collect a small amount of audience data at most or all of the productions, exhibitions and projects in their programme, producing an annual picture of who is experiencing their work.
+Audience Finder is a rolling programme in which in England, NPOs collect a small amount of audience data at most or all of the productions, exhibitions and projects in their programme, producing an annual picture of who is experiencing their work.
 The Impact & Insight Toolkit enables NPOs to select a small number of productions, exhibitions or projects to evaluate in depth, typically collecting feedback from around 70-100 audience members per evaluation, building a picture, alongside peer reviews, of how people are experiencing their work.
 More detail on the main differences between the two systems is provided in the appendix.

 Both Audience Finder and the Impact & Insight Toolkit involve collecting data from audience members via a survey.
-The Audience Agency, Counting What Counts and the Arts Council therefore want to support NPOs to use the two systems together as cost-effectively as possible and ensure that the process of contributing data and feedback is straightforward and engaging for audience members.
+The Audience Agency, Counting What Counts and Arts Council England, therefore want to support NPOs to use the two systems together as cost-effectively as possible and ensure that the process of contributing data and feedback is straightforward and engaging for audience members.